LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 [Live Example of Incremental Updates Entry Point][emm-change-api-example-fullcache]

-The process for creating Incremental Updates is the same as for Notifications with a few additional steps noted in this section if RDF patches are implemented.
+The process for creating Incremental Updates is the same as for Activities with a few additional steps noted in this section if RDF patches are implemented.

 #### As changes are made to the dataset

-Record all the information listed under Notification and also:
+Record all the information listed under Entity Change Activity and also:
 * RDF patch steps describing what was changed

 #### When ready to publish a change set

-Create the change set as described for Notifications and also:
+Create the change set as described for Entity Change Activities and also:
 * for each change activity:
     * set `instrument` property to use `change_rdf_patch_uri` for `id`